ethz-adrl/towr/README.md

 | [Eigen] | v3.2.0 | Library for linear algebra: ```sudo apt-get install libeigen3-dev```. |
 | [ifopt] | v2.0.0 | Eigen-based interface to optimization solvers.
 Only additional dependencies: [Ipopt] and/or [Snopt]. |

-Make sure you have these dependencies installed in your system. [ifopt] can be installed either system wide or, if you're building with catkin, dropped into your catkin workspace.
-There are 3 ways to build this library:
+Make sure you have these dependencies installed in your system. [ifopt] can be installed either system wide or, if you're building with [catkin], dropped into your catkin workspace.
+There are 3 ways to build this package:
 * [towr + cmake](#towr-with-cmake): Cmake build of core library `towr` + hopper example
 * [towr + catkin](#towr-with-catkin): Catkin build of core library `towr` + hopper example
-* [towr-ros + catkin](#towr-ros-with-catkin): Catkin build of core library + GUI + visualization (:warning: requires additional dependencies)
+* [towr-ros + catkin](#towr-ros-with-catkin) (recommended): Catkin build of core library + GUI + visualization (requires additional dependencies)

 ## <a name="towr-with-cmake"></a><img align="center" height="15" src="https://i.imgur.com/x1morBF.png"/> Building `towr` with CMake